 WEST PALM BEACH, Fla. — WPTV is in the courtroom for day three of jury selection in the trial of Semmie Williams Jr., the man accused of killing 14-year-old Ryan Rogers in Palm Beach Gardens in November 2021.

-WPTV's Kayla McDermott says a brief recess was called on Tuesday morning, so that Williams could talk to his attorneys about an issue with law enforcement.
-He claims he feels threatened by PBSO deputies in the jail and that they are coming into his cell and stealing things.
+A brief recess was called on Tuesday morning, so that Williams could talk to his attorneys about an issue with law enforcement.
+He claims he feels threatened by PBSO deputies in the jail and that they are coming into his cell, stealing things and interfering with his case.

-The defense is questioning the jury, and asked them if they knew the term "gang stalking" before the judge cut in to call a half-hour break.
+The defense asked them if they knew of the term "gang stalking" before the judge cut in to call a half-hour break.
+After the break, two jurors said they have heard of the term.

-Williams has asked to go into protective custody for the remainder of the trial, which will be discussed later.
+Williams has asked to go into protective custody for the remainder of the trial, which they said would be discussed later.

 Potential jurors were questioned Monday by Judge Cymonie S. Rowe, the prosecution and defense, to make sure they understand that the state does not need to prove that Rogers' murder was planned, or prove a motive — just that the defendant committed the act.